 A screenshot of a Yellow Wisp drilling in action, referenced in a test folder.
 Amusingly, the breakable boxes are edited into the screenshot.

-It might be possible that this was done as a mock-up to demonstrate the yellow glow on the Chroma Cubes (breakable boxes), as it's a new feature present in Ultimate.
-(Possibly to hint at players that they can destroy said Cubes using the Yellow Drill)
+It might be possible that this was done as a mockup to demonstrate the yellow glow on the Chroma Cubes (breakable boxes), as it's a new feature present in Ultimate - possibly even to hint that players can destroy said Cubes using the Yellow Drill.

 Add images of the models and videos of the cutscene animations.

-All the models and animations used within the in-game pre-rendered cutscenes are present in the game's files, which is particularly odd seeing as they were pre-rendered even in the original game.
+All the models and animations used in the in-game pre-rendered cutscenes are present in the game's files, which is particularly odd seeing as they were pre-rendered even in the original game.

 Comparison Screenshot Template

 A template used by Blind Squirrel Games for comparing original and remastered assets.